qubard/mcidle-python/README.md

 - handle chunks and various mob entities
 - test out other versions (version support)
 - version number files, somehow? player shouldn't have to worry about versions messing up
-- TravisCLI integration with a test suite
+- basic TravisCI integration with a test suite